sveltia/sveltia-cms/README.md

 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - We develop [our own UI library](https://github.com/sveltia/sveltia-ui) to ensure optimal usability without compromising accessibility.
 - Comes with touch device support, such as larger buttons for easier tapping.
 While the UI is not yet optimized for small screens, it should work well with large tablets like iPad Pro or Pixel Tablet.
 Mobile support and other optimizations such as swipe navigation are planned shortly after the 1.0 release.
 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
-It also allows us to avoid common fatal application crashes[^113][^129].
-Best of all, Svelte offers unmatched performance!
+It also allows us to avoid common React application crashes[^113][^129].
+Best of all, Svelte offers great performance.
 - The in-app Help menu provides all links to useful resources, including release notes, feedback and support.
 - Users can personalize the application with various settings, including appearance and language.
 Developer Mode can also be enabled.
 - Never miss out on the latest features and bug fixes by being notified when an update to the CMS is available[^31].
 Then update to the latest version with a single click[^66].